gitchrisqueen/linkedin_engagement_manager/README.md

 - **AI-Generated Content**: Modular AI services generate carousel, text, and video content.
 - **Sentiment Analysis**: Ensures content is appropriate, aligned with user preferences.
 - **Approval Workflow**: Preview and approve content before publishing or allow for automatic approval.
+- **Video Creation**: Generate videos from prompts using AI.
+- **Summarizing Recent Activity**: Summarize recent LinkedIn activities and craft personalized responses.
+- **Date-Time Picker for Scheduled Posts**: Edit scheduled posts with a date-time picker for easy scheduling.
 - **Dockerized Environment**: Easily deployable to the cloud using Docker containers.
 - **Modular Design**: Content generation modules can be swapped out for any SaaS services.
 - **User Dashboard**: Mobile and web-friendly dashboard for monitoring and controlling the engagement process.